-The Department of Review and Support utilizes performance results obtained from the RDA report along with compliance data included in the RDA framework when making annual federally required determinations.
-Each LEA receives a determination level (DL) and is selected for 2024 RDA interventions based on its DL status.
-The Department of Review and Support will provide further instructions on monitoring interventions via the listserv for "To the Administrator Addressed" (TAA) correspondence and provides specific monitoring and additional support information through its website.
-This information is located at https://tea.texas.gov/academics/special-student- populations/review-and-support It is each LEA's obligation to access TAA correspondence to stay informed about the required monitoring interventions.
+The Division of Special Populations Strategic Supports and Reporting utilizes performance results obtained from the RDA report along with compliance data included in the RDA framework when making annual federally required determinations.
+Each LEA receives a determination level (DL) and is selected for 2025 RDA interventions based on its DL status.
+The Divisions of Review and Support and Special Populations Monitoring will provide further instructions on monitoring interventions and additional resources through their respective webpages and direct-to-LEA communication.